What is Patch Tuesday?

 Once your machine is restarted, updating is complete!

 Machine restarting daily to apply updates

 Occasionally, a patch may fail to install.
 This will result in it retrying weekly until it completes successfully.
-If you notice your machine prompting to restart, or failing updates often, please contact your support group and let us know!
-We will work with you to ensure that the update gets installed properly, which will fix the issue you are having!
+If you notice your machine prompting to restart, or failing updates often, please contact us and let us know.
+We will work with you to ensure that the update gets installed properly, which will fix the issue you are having.